The Bellingham City Council approved the

 Downtown Bellingham Plan

-and related development regulations.
+and related development regulations in 2014.
 Together, these planning tools guide private development and public improvements, and help prioritize city investment in the development of Downtown.

 - Downtown District Development Regulations